bunqCommunity/bunqJSClient/README.md

 // get only the userCompany account if one is set const userCompany = await BunqClient.getUser("UserCompany", forceUpdate);

+// get all payments for a user and monetary account const payments = await BunqJSClient.api.payment.list(userId, accountId);
 ```

 ## Supported APIs